berkeleymt/berkeley.mt/content/news/2026-03-31_bmmt-2026-logistics.md

 For any day-of directions, questions or concerns ask a BMT staff member or volunteer wearing a dark green shirt.

-An annotated campus map is provided at the bottom of this page.
+An annotated campus map is provided under the ["Travel and Transportation"](#Travel-and-Transportation) section.

 ### Information Desk

 For students who get lost, are arriving late, or have additional questions, there will be an information desk inside Dwinelle Hall starting at 8 AM.
+You can find the location of the information desk on the third page of our [Tournament Guide](/assets/bmmt-2026/tournament-guide.pdf).

 ## Arrival and Check-in